Anedumgottil/personal-site-hugo/content/posts/how-i-built-this-site.md

 After your site successfully deploys, you can go into the settings under Custom Domains to find your site. it should follow the https://<RENDER-PROJECT-NAME>.onrender.com pattern.

 ## Forestry &  Headless CMS

 Think of a Headless CMS as an admin-zone where you can manage all of the static content on your site.

 We don't need to be coupled to WordPress and PHP with the rise of Headless CMS solutions, we can swap between CMS and front-end tempting solutions as we please.

 I have found [Forestry.io]( "https://forestry.io/") to be pretty compelling with it's very straight forward and easy to use UI.

 All you need to do is connect this to your Git repo and you're ready to edit your site's content.

+I'm writing this through Forestry right now.